LaurenG123/Steganosaurus-app/README.md

 # Steganosaurus-app
 ***
 Steganosaurus is a free, not for profit app, made with the purpose of demonstrating pythons front-end and back-end capabilities.
-Thanks to the open source kivy framework project, it is now possible to develop multi-touch, multi-playform applications in python for both mobile and web deployments.
+Thanks to the open source kivy framework project, it is now possible to develop multi-touch, multi-platform applications in python for both mobile and web deployments.

 ***
 ### An introduction to staganosaurus: